Jewell County, Kansas

-Jewell County (county code JW) is a county located in the U.S. state of Kansas.
+Jewell County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Mankato.
 As of the 2020 census, the county population was 2,932.
-Its county seat and most populous city is Mankato.
+The county was named for Lewis Jewell, a lieutenant colonel of the 6th Regiment Kansas Volunteer Cavalry.

 History

 Early history

 For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.